 Oklahoma Wesleyan University holds institutional accreditation with the Higher Learning Commission of the North Central Association of Colleges and Schools.
-OKWU's nursing programs are accredited by the Commission on Collegiate Nursing Education and the University's business programs are accredited by the International Assembly for Collegiate Business Education.
+OKWU's Bachelor of Science in Nursing degree program is accredited by the Commission on Collegiate Nursing Education.
+We are pursuing accreditation by the Commission on Collegiate Nursing Education (CCNE) for our MSN degree.
+The University's business programs are accredited by the International Assembly for Collegiate Business Education.